Grafton saxophone: Design

-Designed by Ettore Sommaruga, an Italian living in London, the saxophone was named after "Grafton Way", his address during the early 1950s.
+Designed by Ettore Sommaruga, an Italian living in London, the saxophone was named after "Grafton Way", his address during the early 1950s and so on.
 The basic saxophone design was patented in late 1945.
 Creation of the first non-working prototype took place in 1946, and commercial production commenced in 1950.
 The selling price of the Grafton was £55 i.e. approximately half the cost of a conventional brass saxophone at that time.
 Contemporary marketing literature described the Grafton as a "Tone poem in ivory and gold".
 The decision to make it mainly from acrylic glass like perspex was motivated simply because of its much lower cost and ease of production, rather than improvement in tonal qualities.
 The serial number on a Grafton appears in an unusual location: it is stamped onto the main body of the saxophone (and highlighted in black) at the front, approximately 2 cm above the front F key which is operated by the player's left hand.
 Serial numbers run to a maximum of five digits.
 Serial numbers running up to at least 13,571 are known to exist.